 You’ll leave with simple, science-based techniques for telling a story so captivating your audience can’t help but sit up, pay attention, and act.
 Schedule a learning experience with Storytelling.NYC today and unleash the power of storytelling to transform your business.

 Jay Dixit is an award-winning writer, storyteller, and writing teacher whose work has appeared in The New York Times, The Washington Post, Rolling Stone, Slate, Wired, and Psychology Today.
 As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, and Tony Robbins.
 Jay also conducted George Carlin’s last interview—which George Carlin called the “most complete interview” of his life.

-Jay got his start as a writer covering college life for Rolling Stone, then went on to cover comedy for The New York Times before specializing in psychology.
-Jay served as Senior Editor at Psychology Today, where he covered decision making, neuroscience, social influence and persuasion, consumer behavior, and love and attraction.
+Jay got his start as a writer covering college life for Rolling Stone, then went on to cover comedy for The New York Times before specializing in psychology and neuroscience.
+Jay served as Senior Editor at Psychology Today, where he covered decision making, social influence and persuasion, consumer behavior, and love and attraction.
 His work also appears in the anthology The Best of Technology Writing.

 Jay has taught creative writing at Columbia University, and leads storytelling classes and and corporate training through Storytelling.NYC.
 Jay is also the winner of The Moth, a live stage storytelling competition based in New York, and his story “My Father’s Love” appears on The Moth Radio Hour and NPR.
 He can be reached at firstname.lastname@example.org.